conor-mccaffrey/pands-project2021/README.md

 from PIL import Image # this lets us convert images into arrays import matplotlib.patches as mpatches # needed for waffle charts
 ```
-The libraries I imported are all quite standard for data visualisation, with perhaps Image (from PIL) (6) and matplotlib.patches being the exception.
-I have imported these module to have the option of creating arrays from images and waffle charts.
+The libraries I imported are all quite standard for data analyses and visualisation, with perhaps Image (from PIL) (6) and matplotlib.patches being the exception.
+I have imported these modules to have the option of creating arrays from images and waffle charts.
 I will decide later in the project if they are needed or not but just to have the option.

 ### Download and Addition of Dataset to Repository

 The CSV file of the Iris Fisher Dataset was retrieved from the UCI Machine Learning Repository and saved locally (3).
-The CSV file was read into our repository usind the Pandas 'read_csv' method.
+The CSV file was read into our repository using the Pandas 'read_csv' method.
 Column names were added in order to provide some structre to the dataset to faciliate downstream manipulations.
-I also added 'cm' to each column name just to highlight the measurement were made in centimetres when compiling the data.
+I also added 'cm' to each column name just to highlight the measurements were made in centimetres when compiling the data.
 I added this block of code in a try/except block to demonstrate further learning and also to confirm to the user their upload was successful.

 ```Python
 # Upload our dataset and add some structure to it (wrapped in try/except block)